nikihowe/myriad/README.md

 The environments and tools in Myriad can be used for trajectory optimization, system identification, imitation learning, and reinforcement learning.

-It is our hope that Myriad will serve as a stepping stone towards the increased development of machine learning algorithms with the goal of addressing impactful real-world challenges.
+We hope Myriad will help foster increased interest within machine learning community for developing and applying learning algorithms in impactful real-world settings.

 For an overview of the motivation and capabilities of Myriad, see our [arXiv preprint](https://arxiv.org/abs/2202.10600).